skizap/privatus-chat/CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at conduct@privatus-chat.org.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [opening an issue](https://github.com/skizap/privatus-chat/issues) or contacting the project maintainers.
 All complaints will be reviewed and investigated promptly and fairly.

 ## How Can I Contribute?